a11ywatch/core/README.md

 ## Queue

-Set the limit to number of test in parrallel per run to `CRAWL_QUEUE_LIMIT` env var - default is set to 8.
+Set the limit to number of test in parallel per run to `CRAWL_QUEUE_LIMIT` env var - default is set to 8.

-## TODO

-conditionally use redis and mongodb.

 ## LICENSE